Dark Beast (Marvel Comics): Vindictive End

 Dark Beast was soon able to escape from the authorities and was revealed to be the mastermind behind the events that lead the Uncanny X-Men and S.H.I.E.L.D. to war.
 He started hunting the X-Men affiliated with Cyclops by hacking into S.H.I.E.L.D. using classified research sources to upgrade his work and find the X-Men.
 He was the one to infect Cyclops, Emma Frost, Magik, Magneto and Colossus with nano-sentinels, which is the reason for their broken powers after the incident with the Phoenix Force.
 Beast finally launches a coordinated attack using a hijacked S.H.I.E.L.D.'s Helicarrier to launch a nuclear strike, and new indestructible sentinels that have adapted to all the X-Men's powers.
 The only thing he didn't account for was the new X-Man David Bond, aka Hijack, who can control any electronic device.
 Dark Beast's body has been so weak after experimenting on himself, that he needed a life support suit, so after a short battle his suit was eventually punctured, and he set a bomb that caused his apparent death.

-During the "Last Days" part of the Secret Wars story-line, it was mentioned months ago that Dark Beast was among the scientists that Magneto's right-hand person Briar tried to contact in order to make a special cocktail to augment Magneto's powers for the upcoming incursion between Earth-616 and Earth-1610.
-This occurred sometime before he began suffering from his own genetic experiments.

 Secret Empire

 During the "Secret Empire" storyline, Dark Beast turns up alive and no longer having health problems.
 He is shown to have set up a laboratory under an outhouse somewhere in the mutant nation of New Tian following Hydra's takeover.
 He used this lab to experiment on Inhumans.
 While searching for an Inhuman named Leer, Quake and the Secret Warriors found Dark Beast's hidden lair.
-Quake confronted Dark Beast on the whereabouts of Leer, but Dark Beast claimed that he didn't know who Leer was.
+Quake confronted Dark Beast on the whereabouts of Leer, but Dark Beast claimed that he did not know who Leer was.
 He continued to profess his ignorance even when tortured by Quake and Karnak.
-Then a team of New Tian mutants entered the laboratory to remove the Inhumans for intruding into New Tian, and Dark Beast was taken into the mutants' custody.
+A team of New Tian mutants entered the laboratory to remove the Inhumans for intruding into New Tian, and Dark Beast was taken into the mutants' custody.